Quid Pro Quo

 • Social invitations or pressure to attend personal events after work hours.

-VI.
 Documenting Evidence and Protecting Yourself:

 • Keeping a detailed record of dates, times, locations, witnesses, and exact words used during incidents.